How to Become a Great Caregiver

 What Kind of Client Will I Have?

-Most clients, in addition to needing assistance with ADLs, IADLs, and general supervision, also have one or more specific health or psychological conditions related to advanced age.
-Comorbidity (meaning two or more together) conditions of the elderly include dementia, Alzheimer’s, Parkinson’s disease, heart disease, stroke, diabetes, cancer, joint replacement, fractures, and osteoporosis.
-Many also have vision problems such as macular degeneration, and hearing difficulties are common as well.
-An experienced caregiver will most likely have cared for clients with many of these conditions.
-A newer caregiver will begin by caring for clients in need of companionship only, or of light ADL or IADL care.
+In addition to needing assistance with ADLs, IADLs, and general supervision, most clients also have one or more specific health or psychological conditions related to advanced age.
+Comorbidity (meaning two or more together) conditions of the elderly include dementia, Alzheimer’s, Parkinson’s, heart disease, stroke, diabetes, cancer, joint replacement, fractures, and osteoporosis.
+Many also have vision problems such as macular degeneration, and hearing difficulties are common.